AlephVault/unity-scenes/README.md

 # unity-scenes
-This project contains fields and utilities related to scenes management.
+This package contains fields and utilities related to scenes management.

 # Install
 To install this package you need to open the package manager in your project and: